 NAPC Awards 2019

-Ash Soni OBE is a NAPC Council Member.
+Ash Soni OBE is a Non-Executive Director of the NAPC.
 He is former President of the Royal Pharmaceutical Society and was a board member of Health Education South London from 2013-2015.
 As a member of the NHS Future Forum’s clinical advice and leadership work stream, he was tasked with reviewing the Health and Social Care Bill.
 In the second phase of the Forum, he jointly led the workstream on ‘The NHS’s Role in the Public’s Health’.
 Ash has been part of an expert advisory board reviewing the NHS constitution.
 In 2016 he was appointed visiting professor at Huddersfield University.

 Minesh Patel, Chair, NAPC and GP, South of England